SAG-KeLP-Legacy/tree-kernel/README.md

 * _SubTreeKernel_: it is the tree kernel described in (Vishwanathan '03) and optimized in (Moschitti '06a).
 It operates on _TreeRepresentations_ evaluating the number of common fragments shared by two trees.
 The considered fragments are complete subtrees, i.e. a node and its entire descendancy.

+* _SubSetTreeKernel_: it is the tree kernel described in (Vishwanathan '03) and optimized in (Moschitti '06a).
+It operates on _TreeRepresentations_ evaluating the number of common fragments shared by two trees.
+The considered fragments are are subset-trees, i.e. a node and its partial descendancy (the descendancy can be incomplete in depth, but no partial productions are allowed; in other words given a node either all its children or none of them must be considered).

 * _PartialTreeKernel_: it is the tree kernel described in (Moschitti '06b).
 It operates on _TreeRepresentations_ evaluating the number of common fragments shared by two trees.
 The considered fragments are partial subtrees, i.e. a node and its partial descendancy (i.e. partial productions are allowed).